The Meaningful Project

 Belonging, Purpose, Transcendence, Narrative

-The Meaningful Project intervenes in different spheres: the private, public, physical and virtual.
-Each intervention seamlessly and naturally integrates into our daily flow.
-The concepts are based on positive psychology and inspired by Emily Esfahani Smith’s four pillars of a meaningful life: belonging, purpose, transcendence and narrative.
+Instead of chasing happiness, Emily Esfahani Smith suggests pursuing meaning.
+The core concept of The Meaningful Project is based on positive psychology and inspired by Emily Esfahani Smith’s four pillars of a meaningful life: belonging, purpose, transcendence and narrative.